So why a special study of this rather obscure painting?

-On both visits this painting, the oldest in the National Gallery, attracted something of a crowd.
+On both visits, this painting, the oldest in the National Gallery, attracted something of a crowd.
 O.K., crowd is a slight exaggeration, but people did find it difficult to tear themselves away from it.
 Why?
 Because they were trying to work out what the various narrative scenes were, and they couldn't.
-(At the point in the exhibition the paintings were set out as if in an Italian church, and too much detail in the form of captions would have spoilt the effect.)
+(At this point in the exhibition the paintings were set out as if in an Italian church, and too much detail in the form of captions would have spoilt the effect.)
 We were scratching our heads too.
 There was only one thing for it - to do some research.

 First port of call - the really excellent National Gallery website.
 This did tell us what the scenes were, so we were somewhat the wiser, but in some cases not much.
 This is how they were described:

 Saint John the Evangelist in a cauldron of boiling oil; Saint John the Evangelist resuscitating a woman called Drusiana; The Nativity with the Annunciation to the Shepherds; Saint Benedict rolling in brambles to overcome the temptation; Saint Nicholas' warning to the pilgrims to throw deadly oil given to them by the devil into the sea; Saint Catherine beheaded and her body carried to Mount Sinai by angels; Saint Nicholas miraculously saving three innocent men from being decapitated; and Saint Margaret in prison swallowed by a dragon and escaping unhurt.